 Every Wednesday the kids on my ward had a special visitor, like a uniformed fireman who went from room to room distributing little plastic helmets.
 Transformers were at the zenith of their popularity then.
 Most patients were thrilled when one entered their room.
 I was not.
 He was huge and I was small, and despite the precariousness of my health I apparently leapt from my bed and made a beeline for the bathroom, dragging the IV pole behind me.
 My mom swears it was the fastest she ever saw me move.
 “The guy playing the Transformer felt terrible,” she remembers.

 For six years after that, my disease went in and out of remission.
 It was so consistently inconsistent that my mother tabled the expansion of our family of four; she was afraid I’d get sick while she was pregnant.
-When I was eight years old and in remission, my parents announced a pregnancy.
-And then I fulfilled her prophecy by again landing in the hospital.
+When I was eight years old and in remission, my parents announced a pregnancy — and I fulfilled her prophecy by again landing in the hospital.
 In the pre-biologic Stone Age of the 1980s and ’90s, there were relatively few treatment options at our disposal, and I failed everything my doctor prescribed.
 He strongly suggested surgery and warned it would be complicated because of my poor health and immunosuppression.
 The photo below is a good indication of how ‘roided-out I was then, though there were times my moon face was worse.

-When you hear “You’re fine” enough times as a kid, it becomes easy to believe it.
-And so I came to accept that it was my lot in life to experience what felt like an unusual amount of physical pain and discomfort.
+When you hear “You’re fine” enough times as a kid, it becomes easy to believe it, and so I came to accept that it was my lot in life to experience what felt like an unusual amount of physical pain and discomfort.
 My so-called normal was obviously different than that of other people, especially my peers.
 But it was also all I’d ever known, so who was I to argue?
 It made me cranky nonetheless, which my parents noticed.
-My j-pouch, skin, and joints (especially SI joints – the most insistent pain of all) were often on fire.
-I’m not sure how they expected me to act.
+My j-pouch, skin, and joints (especially SI joints – the most insistent pain of all) were often on fire; I’m not sure how they expected me to act.
 “You were such a happy baby,” my father sometimes mused.
 “I don’t know what happened.”

 For a surprisingly long time, stoicism was easy.
 Tired of hearing “wuss,” I learned to keep complaints to myself.
 In the surgical era, I was summoned to the school counselor’s office a few times for personal chats.
 I never told her what I was most afraid of, which was how to navigate an afterlife without my parents if I died.
 Or how much I hated the loss of privacy and dignity that accompanied my illness.
 I didn’t admit that memories of the antiseptic smell of the hospital hit me so hard sometimes at home or school that I felt like I was going to pass out.
 Nor did I volunteer that I tried to be strong all the time because my parents weren’t.
 I said what she wanted to hear, so there would be fewer appointments.